-Who?
-Topic Required actions Changing rooms and showers Use of changing and shower facilities must follow Government advice on the use of indoor facilities when available.
-Silowers If these facilities remain closed, exceptions may be made where safety and safeguarding measures require their use.
-For example, to supporting players with disabilities, or when a child needs a change of clothing, etc. Toilets Toilets should be open pre-match or training, during the match or training and for 30 minutes afterwards.
-See further guidance here NHS Test and Trace Clubs and facility providers must adhere to the NHS Test and Trace system.
-This means ensuring information for all training sessions and matches is collected by one of the methods set out below.
-CLUBS AND You must register for an official NHS QR code and display the official NHS QR poster from Thursday 24 September to help NHS Test and Trace to identify and notify people who may have been exposed to the virus.
-FACILITY PROVIDERS In addition, there is an NHS Covid-19 app, which has a feature that allows users to quickly and easily 'check in' to your venue by scanning the code.
-The information stays on the user's phone.
-In England, you do not have to ask people who choose to 'check in' using the official NHS QR code to provide their contact details.
-If there is an outbreak associated with a venue, a message will be sent to the relevant app users with the necessary public health advice.
-For those who do not have a smart phone, a manual process should be used to collect information.
-This information should be collected, processed and stored in accordance with the Data Protection Act 2018 and GDPR principles for 21 days in line with the Government Recreational Team Sport Framework then deleted.
-It should be used only for the purpose of NHS Test and Trace and, where requested to share with the NHS for Test and Trace purposes, the shared information should relate only to the match or training in which the player or supporter tested positive.
-The Government's current NHS Test and Trace guidance is available here , with detail on how to maintain Test and Trace records here .

-Who?
-Topic Required actions Covid-19 self- assessment All players, officials, volunteers and spectators must undergo a self-assessment for any Covid-19- symptoms.
-No-one should leave home to participate in football if they, or someone they live with, has any of the following: match officials, league officials, A high temperature (above 37.8°C); A new, continuous cough; A loss of, or change to, their sense of smell or taste. volunteers, parents/ carers, spectators, clubs and This check should be done before each training session and must be recorded in regular risk assessments and it is important to note that no training session should take place without this having been done.
+Who? Торіс Required actions Changing rooms and showers Use of changing and shower facilities must follow Government advice on the use of indoor facilities.
+If these facilities remain closed, exceptions may be made where safety and safeguarding measures require their use.
+For example, to supporting players with disabilities, or when a child needs a change of clothing etc. Toilets Toilets should be open pre-match or training, during the match or training and for 30 minutes afterwards.
+See further guidance here CLUBS AND FACILITY PROVIDERS NHS Test and Trace Clubs and facility providers should support NHS Test and Trace efforts by collecting name and contact information on participants at both training and matches.
+This information should be stored for 21 days in-line with the Government Recreational Team Sport Framework then deleted and collected/processed in accordance with the Data Protection Act 2018 and in line with GDPR principles.
+It should be used only for the purpose of NHS Test and Trace and, where requested to share with the NHS for Test and Trace purposes, the shared information should relate only to the match or training in which the player or supporter tested positive Clubs and facility providers should follow current UK Government NHS Test and Trace guidance, which is available here , with detail on how to maintain Test and Trace records here .
+EVERYONE (i.e. players, coaches, Covid-19 self- assessment All players, officials, volunteers and spectators must undergo a self-assessment for any Covid-19- symptoms.
+No-one should leave home to participate in football if they, or someone they live with, has any of the following: A high temperature (above 37.8°C); match officials, A new, continuous cough; league A loss of, or change to, their sense of smell or taste. officials, volunteers, parents/ carers, spectators, clubs and football facility providers) This check should be done before each training session and must be recorded in regular, general risk assessments.
+It is important to note that no training session should take place without this having been done.
 Some clubs may wish to have this completed in the form of an online or paper questionnaire at the start of sessions.
-If symptoms are checked at the start of a session rather than in advance, this should be completed on arrival before the player mixes with others, so that if they have symptoms there is no chance of others being affected. football facility providers) Should an individual have demonstrated any such symptoms, they must not participate.
+If symptoms are checked at the start of a session rather than in advance, this should be completed on arrival before the player mixes with others, so that if they have symptoms there is no chance of others being affected.
+Should an individual have demonstrated any such symptoms, they must not participate.
 Instead they should follow NHS and PHE guidance on self-isolation available here.
 Anyone who has already been instructed to self-isolate by a health care practitioner or PHE should continue to follow this advice and may not participate.
 Clubs will make relevant participants aware of any increased risk associated with taking part in activity, based on the risk assessment undertaken by the club.
 Everyone should comply with public health restrictions and avoid high-risk behaviour outside the football setting to reduce the risk to fellow participants and other attendees.